 Following on from the initial question, respondents were also asked 'How many external presentations/papers/posters were submitted last year by your pharmacy?'
 (S6.4.1) and 'How often are internal presentations given by your pharmacy?'
 (S6.4.2) The most frequent responses to question S6.4.1 was 'none' (354 responses across all countries) and '1 to 2' (233 responses across all countries).
 These two categories of response account for 75% of total responses to the question.
 The proportion of responses indicating 3 or more publications is generally low although there is variance across different countries, for instance results from Italy showed 20 out of 26 respondents answered 3 or more publications.
 The most common response for S6.4.2 (how often are internal presentation given by your pharmacy?) was 'less often than monthly' (400 responses across all countries).
 This was significantly higher than the next most popular response 'monthly' (185 responses across all countries).
 153 responses indicated that their pharmacy never gives internal presentations with just 18 responses stating that they do this weekly.
 Countries who indicate that they are involved in internal presentations more frequently (e.g. Netherlands or Spain) also show that they are experiencing fewer barriers to publishing research.

-To further understand this, respondents were asked what the barriers to publishing more were, the overall results of which are shown in Figure 3.
+To further understand this, respondents were asked what the barriers to publishing more were, the overall results of which are shown in Figure 3 [online only].
 The most frequent overall response was lack of capacity, with 570 responses in total, suggesting many pharmacists do not have time to perform this activity.
 Another major barrier identified was lack of capability with 247 responses.
 Not being considered to be a priority by managers was also raised as a barrier with 186 responses.
 The most common freetext responses in the 'other 'category were lack of time/capacity (9 responses) and lack of experience/no previous research culture (5 responses).

 The barriers identified in the 2017 survey, and the proportion of responses they account for, are very similar to the results from the 2015 survey.
 For example, lack of capacity represented 48% of the responses in the 2017 survey compared to 51% of the total responses in the 2015 survey.
 Lack of capability represented 21% of the responses in 2017 compared to 19% of the total responses in the 2015 survey, and not being considered a priority by managers represented 16% of the responses in both the 2015 and 2017 surveys.